jm-avila/Algorithms-and-Data-Structures/readme.md

 - What are the inputs?
 - What are the outputs that should come from the solution?
 - Can the outputs be determined from the inputs?
 Do I have enough information to solve the problem?
 - How should I label the important pieces of data?
+What matters?